arufi004/codepath-BeRealApp/README.md

-# Project 5 - *BeRealApp*
+# Project 6 - *Be Real App Pt.
+2*

 Submitted by: **Anthony Rufin**

 **BeRealApp** is an app that attempts to emulate the functionality of social media platforms such as BeReal.
 The user is able to create an account and submit photos to show onto a feed that other users can see.
+The user can now use the camera to take photos and upload them onto the app, along with the ability to logout, maintain a persistent session even after the app closes, and blurs images until the user uploads their own.

 Time spent: **10** hours spent in total